LebaneseDevelopers/Lebanese-Bus-Routes/README.md

 If you want to contribute to the map, please check the [following document](https://github.com/EbrahimKaram/Lebanese-Bus-Routes/blob/master/How%20to%20Contribute%20to%20The%20Map.md) on how to do that.

-I would highly suggest you check the http://busmap.me/ project developed by switchmed and maintained by volunteers
+I would highly suggest you check the http://busmap.me/ project maintained by the Bus Map Project.

 ### Other Resources